stubiedoobiedoo/pdf-omr-pmerge/README.md

 ./MuseScore* media/result.mscx
 ```

+## Experimental
+You can use `./pmerge_rests.sh` to try the following experimental features
+to allow parsing more complex PDFs

+* Fill pages of unused staffs with empty bars (rests)
+* Removes all default tempos (of 80)
+* Fixed merging for scores where the number of staffs is unequal between pages

 ## Known issues and solutions
 * Password-protected PDFs:
      - They can be decrypted using qpdf.
 Edit the script to provide a password with `qpdf -password=<password> -decrypt input.pdf decrypted.pdf`
 * Tempo gets reset to default (80) on each page
+     - Try the experimental script above
+* Compressed file should be result.mscz not result_compressed.mscz
+     - Try the experimental script above
 * Intermediate files should be marked .tmp or hidden
-* Compressed file should be result.mscz not result_compressed.mscz

 ## More stuff
 Please use this script for private use only, not commercial or third-party use, and follow licenses provided by authors of dependencies.